We feel that it is really important to have a Green Policy as it reminds us of our goals and help us to share our ideas with our guests.

-- We have an area with a bug hotel and snake hotel to give smaller wildlife a home.
+- A bug hotel and snake hotel give smaller wildlife a home.

-- We use as little lighting on site as possible so as not to disturb wildlife
+- There is as little lighting on site as possible so as not to disturb wildlife

-- We ask guests not to bring amplified music to the meadow
+- Guests are asked not to bring amplified music to the meadow

 - We work with local wildlife trusts to identify and preserve wildlife and fauna on the meadow

 - No permanent changes have been made to the meadow and all non permanent structures are removed at the end of each season